-Best buns on the beach- Not me but Madison! 😉 Advertising that you have the best buns on the beach gives one high expectations of this sea side bakery.
-Okay, I will say Madison has great buns but I am not sure if it is the best because I did not venture into other local bakeries.
+Best buns on the beach- Not me but Madison!
+Advertising that you have the best buns on the beach, gives one high expectations of this sea side bakery.
+I will say Madison has great buns, but I am not sure if it is the best because I did not venture into other local bakeries.

-The cinnamon bun I ordered was pretty huge.
-It was also freshly baked and served right out of the pan.
+The cinnamon bun I ordered was enormous.
+It was also freshly baked, and served right out of the pan.
 I thoroughly enjoyed this rich and sweet cinnamon bun especially when warmed.
 It was so big that I ate off of it the whole day, so if you have another person with you just remember that ‘Sharing is Caring’!

 Location: Madison’s Bakery- 701 Beach Ave, Cape May, NJ 08204

 “California Tortilla!
 California Tortilla!” was what my cousin’s boys were chanting after they picked me up from the train station in Succasunna, NJ.
 Apparently this was a favorite place of theirs for tacos and quesadillas.
-I was very hungry so I ordered the Carnitas Verde Burrito.
-It was a fairly big burrito.
+I was very hungry, and I ordered the Carnitas Verde Burrito.
+It was a fairly large burrito.

 The best thing about California Tortilla was “The Wall of Fire”.
-I love hot sauces so this wall was right up my alley.
-It was just what I needed for that huge Carnitas Verde Burrito!
+I love hot sauces, and this wall was right up my alley.
+It was just what I needed for that huge Carnitas Verde Burrito.

 Location: California Tortilla- 275 NJ-10, Succasunna, NJ 07876